-The Spiritual Director Program is designed for those individuals who wish to take a personal look at their spiritual beliefs and practices, and who wish to provide formal spiritual guidance, mentoring and direction for others.
+The Spiritual Director Program is designed for those individuals who wish to provide formal spiritual guidance, mentoring and direction to others and to take a personal look at their own spiritual beliefs and practices.

 A Unique Program

-- It looks at the concept of being a modern mystic within the definition of 21st century contemporary spirituality.
+- Examine the concept of being a modern mystic within the definition of 21st century contemporary spirituality.

-- Divine guidance and developing gifts of spirit are cultivated.
+- Explore Divine guidance and the development of gifts of the spirit .

-- The art of sacred ritual and ceremony is explored through sound, music, movement and dance.
+- The sacred art of ritual design and ceremony is explored through sound, music, movement and dance.

 - An overview on mystery schools is presented.

-- It explores transitioning to the non-physical and conscious dying.
+- Explore transitioning to the non-physical and conscious dying.

 - The art of transformation and working with the soul is learned.